 For most people, the line that separates good debt from bad debt is a simple one.
 Good debt is the kind of debt that is used to grow assets.
 This could be an actual asset like a house, a piece of land or part of a business.
 It could also be a theoretical asset like an education which won’t make you any money right away but will increase the possibility of success in your future.

-If your debt is not helping you grow an asset or increasing your potential to grow and asset in the future, most people would say that you have bad debt.
-The most common form of bad debt is consumer debt, for most people this would be credit card debt.
+If your debt is not helping you grow an asset or increasing your potential to grow an asset in the future, most people would say that you have bad debt.
+The most common form of bad debt is consumer debt, for most people, this would be credit card debt.
 Debt that you’ve accumulated through buying things, items or material goods, things that probably aren’t seen as an asset.

 Examples of Good Debt

 If you’re really interested in improving your finances or genuinely want to live within or even below your means then no debt is the best kind of debt.
 But for the average Canadian, not having any kind of debt is unrealistic.
 Like we said before it’s really up to personal preference, some items are simply too expensive to purchase with cash and some situations simply require a loan.
 But just as a general guideline, here are a few types of debt that you can safely consider “good”.

 - The student loan.
 Here’s the thing, investing in yourself and your future is always a good idea.
 An education is technically priceless and it could help you achieve all your goals and land you a great job with a great salary.
 This is obviously the best case scenario so you need to think carefully before you start taking out $100,000 worth of student loans.
 Investing in yourself and getting an education, those are what make this good debt.
 What makes this bad debt?
 The years it will take you to pay it off.